 OS Landranger 43 (Braemar & Blair Atholl) and 44 (Ballater & Glen Clova)

 This right of way was the subject of an action by the Scottish Rights of Way and Recreation Society (now ScotWays) against Duncan Macpherson who had attempted to close the route.
-The case went to the Court of Session in 1886-87, and in the House of Lords in 1888, when it was proved that it had been long the practice of drovers to take sheep from Braemar over the Tolmount to the market at Cullow, near the foot of Glen Clova.
+The case went to the Court of Session in 1886-87 and the House of Lords in 1888.
+It was proven that it had been long the practice of drovers to take sheep from Braemar over the Tolmount to the market at Cullow, near the foot of Glen Clova.
 It is often said that the section of the route known as Jock's Road is named after a John Winter (Jock) thought to be one of those who testified against Macpherson.
-However, the name Jock's Road pre-dates the courtcase and the Scottish Rights of Way Society's own Walter A Smith subsequently declared Jock's identity to be a mystery, so the story appears to be apocryphal.
+However, the name Jock's Road pre-dates the courtcase and the Society's own Walter A Smith subsequently declared Jock's identity to be a mystery, so the story appears to be apocryphal.

 The Tolmounth may not have seen a great deal of traffic as it rose so high and must have been near impossible to cross for several months a year.
 However, it was an important droving route as the markets at either end were held a couple of days apart in order to give the drovers enough time to transport cattle or sheep left from the first mart to the second.
 Glen Clova's Cullow market was held in April and October.
 The New Statistical Account for Cortachy and Clova (1842) states it "has become one of the best sheep markets in the north of Scotland" and that the grounds are "most conveniently situated for the flocks as they descend from the mountains".
 It remained in use until relatively late in the nineteenth century; the Cullow Market Stance (NO383614) is shown on the OS 6" 1st edition mapping (1843-1882), but is marked as disused by the time of the 2nd edition (1892-1905).